 Our Board has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
-The composition, duties and responsibilities of these committees are as set forth below.
+The composition, duties, and responsibilities of these committees are as set forth below.
 In the future, our Board may establish other committees, as it deems appropriate, to assist it with its responsibilities.

-For the year ended December 31, 2022, our Board held 10 meetings.
-During 2022, the Audit Committee held 8 meetings, the Compensation Committee held 3 meetings, and the Nominating and Corporate Governance Committee held 4 meetings.
-Directors are expected to attend the Annual Meeting of Shareholders and all or substantially all of the Board meetings and meetings of committees on which they serve.
-In 2022, each director attended the Annual Meeting of the Board meetings of the Board are total number of the Board meetings held by any of the committees of the Board on which the director served during each such director's tenure.
+For the year ended December 31, 2023, our Board held six meetings.
+During 2023, the Audit Committee held six meetings, the Compensation Committee held three meetings, and the Nominating and Corporate Governance Committee held five meetings.
+Directors are expected to attend the Annual Meeting, and all or substantially all of the Board meetings of committees on which they serve.
+In 2023, each director attended the Annual Meeting other than Mr. Konert, and each director attended at least 75% of the meetings of the Board and the total number of meetings held by any of the committees of the Board on which the director served during each such director's tenure.

 The rules of the NYSE require that non-management directors of a listed company meet periodically in executive sessions and that independent directors hold an executive session at least once a year.
 Alternatively, companies may instead choose to hold regularly scheduled executive sessions of the independent directors only.
-During 2022, the Company's non-management directors met periodically in executive sessions, and the Company's independent directors met separately in executive session at least one time.
+During 2023, the Company's non-management directors met periodically in executive sessions, and the Company's independent directors met separately in executive session at least one time.
 The Board has not designated any particular director to preside over executive sessions.